rscott33/Privacy-Policy/README.md

 # Privacy-Policy
-Privacy Policy for [App Name]
+Privacy Policy for Workout Log & Generator

-At [App Name], we take your privacy seriously.
-This Privacy Policy explains how we collect, use, and disclose information through our mobile application (the "App").
+At Workout Log & Generator, we take your privacy seriously.
+This Privacy Policy explains how we collect, use, and disclose information through our mobile application (Workout Log & Generator).
 By using the App, you agree to the terms and conditions of this Privacy Policy.

 Information Collection and Use